omkarxpatel/Supportive-Soul/README.md

 - Discord slash commands and bot events for detection and interactions.

-- Colorama and Discord embeds for formatting messages.
+- Colorama and Discord embed for formatting messages.

 The goal is to create a bot that feels helpful and approachable while also keeping communities safe.
 Support Soul aims to provide an additional layer of care and moderation for mental health in Discord servers.